SolarLune/tetraterm/readme.md

 3. Run `go install github.com/solarlune/tetraterm/terminal` to install the `tetraterm` terminal display application to your Go bin directory.
 If that Go bin directory (which defaults to `~/go` on Linux) is in your terminal path, then you will now be able to run `tetraterm` from anywhere by just typing that command.
 You can also just checkout the TetraTerm repo and run or build the terminal application from the terminal directory for the same result.

 4. Now just run your game as you normally do, and run `tetraterm` from a terminal.
-They should automatically connect to each other via port 7979 (for now, that's hardcoded into the terminal side).
+They should automatically connect to each other via port 7979 (the port number used is customizeable by passing a port flag to `tetraterm`).

 See the example for more information.